MitchPierias/ipgc/CONTACT_FORM_SETUP.md

 - Verify hCaptcha site key is public (starts with `NEXT_PUBLIC_`)
 - Check secret key is correctly set in Vercel
 - Ensure domain is registered with hCaptcha
+- Verify you're using the correct keys (not test keys in production)

+### Email not sending with Outlook
+- Verify you're using an App Password, not your regular password
+- Check that 2-factor authentication is enabled on your Microsoft account
+- Ensure your email address matches the one in `EMAIL_USER`
+- Check Vercel function logs for SMTP connection errors
+- Verify your Microsoft account allows SMTP access (some organizations restrict this)

 ### File uploads failing
 - Check file size (max 10MB)